maslovakate/AWS-DE-Certification/README.md

 5. Expired items, that haven’t been deleted, appears in reads/queries/scans (if you don’t want them, filter them out)
 6. Expired items are deleted from both LSIs and GSIs
-7. A delete operation for each expired item enters the DynamoDB Streams (can help recover expired items)
-8. Use cases: reduce stored data by keeping only current items, adhere to regulatory obligations,
+7. A delete operation for each expired item enters the DynamoDB Streams (can help recover expired items) `Use cases: reduce stored data by keeping only current items, adhere to regulatory obligations`
 ![Untitled](https://github.com/user-attachments/assets/682af4ea-2b6f-42e4-b2b8-92d7c218f4bc)

 ##DynamoDB – Large Objects Pattern